gentlerain89/predictor/README.MD

   + If the ratio between available taxis and bookings are too low (<40%) and the number of missed booking (passenger fail to catch a taxi) is quite high (>3)
   --> the area will be push to Redis as next target

- 3. With the test data, we see that for area with id=1, there are 6 bookings (in between 11:30 and 12:00 19/06/2014), but only 2 drivers are available.
+3. With the test data, we see that for area with id=1:
++ There are 6 bookings (in between 11:30 and 12:00 19/06/2014)
++ But only 2 drivers are available.
- The ratio between supply and demand is lower than 40% --> this area will be returned.
+-->The ratio between supply and demand is lower than 40% --> this area will be returned.